nerdfiles/periodic-table-of-information/docs/README.md

 # Periodic Table of Information

-Let's cut to the chase, as if to suggested that distributed consensus is just a matter of form or time; worst yet "just math," that discipline least of all behooved to some nebulous commitment to "logical" foundations.
+Let's cut to the chase, as if to suggest that distributed consensus is just a matter of _form_ or _time_; worst yet "just math," that discipline least of all behooved to some nebulous commitment to "logical" foundations.

 <blockquote>